atul799/CarND-Vehicle-Detection/README.md

-#Train a Support Vector Machine classifier
+# Train a Support Vector Machine classifier
+---
 The next step is to train a classifier.
 A support vector machine with linear kernel is used as classifier.
 Support vector machine is large margin classifier.
 RBF and Linear kernel was experimented with, the accuracy reached with rbf kernel was 98.7% and with Linear about 98.3% The linear kernel is used in the project.However, it took 157.22 seconds to train svm with rbf kernel and 14.1 seconds for Linear kernel.